-In Senegal, community is a way of life.
+In the West African country of Senegal, community is a way of life.
 Time is fluid.
 And terranga (Wolof for hospitality) underlies every interaction.
 Take a step back from the deadlines and individualism of the West and become part of a community.
 Learn to see the world—and yourself—in a whole new way.

 Located at the westernmost point of the continent, Senegal contains a rich mix of oceanfront, grasslands, and rainforest coverage.
-With towering baobab trees, endless plains, and turquoise waters – Senegal knows how to make an impression.
+With towering baobab trees, rolling plains, thriving cities, and turquoise waters – Senegal knows how to make an impression.

 The Wolof people make up almost half of Senegal’s population, but you’ll also see the influence of many other ethnic groups.
 Decades of French rule have also left a cultural mark.
 French, Wolof, and other languages intertwine.
 You’ll enjoy both baguettes and couscous with stew from a communal bowl.